 Justification by Faith through Grace

 When it gets that bad I must bring to bear on the despairing believer Martin Luther’s most famous doctrine: “justification by faith alone.”
-After studying St. Paul’s Letter to the Romans, Luther concluded: you cannot do anything to be saved except believe that you cannot do anything and Christ has accomplished your salvation on the cross.
+After studying St. Paul’s Letter to the Romans, Luther concluded: you cannot do anything to be saved except believe that you cannot do anything and Christ has accomplished your salvation by his suffering and death on the cross.
 Luther concluded that giving up women and sex for the austerities of monastic life won’t save you; he tried that.
 Making vows to give up pornography won’t save you either, even if you are successful at it (and doing so would certainly be a healthy move).
 Those who seek justification and forgiveness by trying to follow the moral law will end up in despair because, as St. Paul said, the Law kills.
 Only the freely-offered grace of Christ’s sacrifice offers hope.
-That is what we depend on for salvation, not vows we make like not watching porn.
+That is what we depend on for salvation — grace!
+Not vows we make such as not watching porn.

-Pictorial art often expresses complex ideas with a clarity denied to words, and Cranach can help you see the human situation in a split second.
+Pictorial art often expresses complex ideas with a clarity denied to words.
 If you need an image to cleanse you from the unchaste images and your guilt and shame over looking at them, look at the image of Christ taking your sin and shame on the cross and trust that you are justified and forgiven for Christ’s sake.
 Then, in thanksgiving, do what pleases God who has given us the good gift of sex to ennoble us by using it to express love and not to debase us.